Frequently Asked Questions

 I've been working as a freelance animator/illustrator in the Netherlands ever since I graduated in August 2009.
 I'm also working on producing two animated shorts which I am financing myself (for more info visit the Trichrome website

 3.1.2 Future plans

 I often get asked whether it is possible to make a living off of art, usually from people who are about to choose that direction in life and are worried about their future.
 Your ability to live off of your art depends enormously on what you do, where you live, and what your options are.
-Personally, I am able to live off of my art.
-This is due to the exposure my work gets on the internet, the possiblity of being able to work from home, the fact that it's relatively easy to work as a freelancer in Holland, and my ability to do work in both the animation and illustration field.
+I am able to live off of my art because of the exposure my work gets on the internet, the possiblity of being able to work from home, the fact that it's relatively easy to register oneself as a freelancer in Holland, and my ability to do work in both the animation and illustration field.